Apidog

 • Versioning considerations: Discuss different approaches to versioning and their impact on the REST API URLs.
 You may also consider a version number for more consistency.

-Best Practices for Crafting REST API URLs
+Best Practices for Structuring REST API URLs

 REST API URLs have a certain theoretical method for structuring.
 These theories are standardized among web developers to reduce the time needed to recall or fix web services whenever such situations occur.